TrentonRoney/CS3380-HotelManagmenetSQL/README.md

 Phase 3 of Project for CS3380

 ### Description
 I decided to make a Hotel Management System that focuses on the reservation details.
 It provides a few functionalities and is made using the lanugage Python.
+There are example uses at the bottom.
+Those should return the ReservationID, Room Number, and Checkin/Checkout date.
+When getting current reservation details, it should do the same, but also return the Guest ID since the reservation has already been made.

 ### Features
-Make Reservation - Guests can make reservations.
+##### Make Reservation - Guests can make reservations.
-Reservation Details - Guests can review their reservation details.
+##### Reservation Details - Guests can review their reservation details.
-GuestManageReservation - Guests can manage and change things about their reservation.
+##### GuestManageReservation - Guests can manage and change things about their reservation.

 ## If needed, here is the code for creating the tables in the MySQL database.